satyasairay/Volunteer-Coordination-Platform/CURSOR_AGENT.md

 2. **Execute Sequentially**
    - Paste Prompt 1, wait for completion
+   - Then paste Prompt 2A, wait for completion
+   - Then paste Prompt 2B, wait for completion
+   - Then paste Prompt 2C, wait for completion
-   - Then paste Prompt 2, wait for completion
+   - Then paste Prompt 3, wait for completion
    - Continue through Prompt 5

 3. **Between Prompts**